ummwhatrudoin/R36S-Cloud-Gaming/README.md

 # R36S Cloud Gaming! ⭐

 Hey guys!
 Thgis project is abt a try of pushing the R36S hardware capabilities far far away of it´s limits.
+But before we start, Take a look:

+Things YOU WILL NEED:
+- R36S Gaming Handheld (of course)
+- USB Wi-FI Type C OTG Port for R36S (so we can enter the web)
+- Patience, MANY patience.

 ![Portada](assets/1.png)